-Putting students first and continuous improvement through the creation of a learning culture are core values of our institutional Strategy 2031.
+Putting students first and continuous improvement through the creation of a learning culture are core values of our institutional Strategy 2017-22.
 As such, monitoring, evaluation and learning (MEL) are essential to our commitment to the ongoing strengthening of both the quality and use of evidence in our work to improve student outcomes.
 Recent years have seen significant improvements in the quality and robustness of data quality and collection and growing recognition amongst staff of the importance of evaluation.
-In line with the published guidance, we are increasing both the quality and volume of our evaluation across the student journey.
-Approaches include better controls in data collection, better alignment of evaluation processes across stages of the student lifecycle, robust evaluation of an increased amount of attainment raising pre-16 activity in schools and working with partners to ensure we can capture objective evidence but also ensure accessibility of this evidence to our audiences and in order to inform future approaches.

-At an institutional level, evaluation is built into our Strategic Action Frameworks and associated plans which use theory of change principles to make explicit our assumptions about how change happens.
+At an institutional level, evaluation is built into our Enabling Plans which use theory of change principles to make explicit our assumptions about how change happens.
 This informs our strategic programme of evaluations by prioritising on the basis of the strength of evidence underpinning those assumptions.
 We have developed a detailed Theory of Change based logic model which sets out our assumptions, target groups, evaluation methodologies and timelines and which informs planning, interventions and continuous evaluation at all levels.
 Evaluations are reviewed at University level through the Learning and Teaching Committee and its subcommittees to ensure institution-wide, embedded enhancement, with subject-specific action plans developed and prioritised by Faculty Learning and Teaching Committees.
 Funding is additionally provided to each department to conduct research into student achievement and satisfaction, with findings disseminated at our Annual Learning and Teaching Conference and good practice promoted by our HEA Fellowship Group.

 Staff across professional services and academic faculties undertake evaluations often collaboratively and occasionally through external consultants.
 It is common practice for evaluations to also make use of academic expertise and challenge within the institution.
 This devolved approach means that evaluations often benefit from subject or issue expertise but we acknowledge, through our self-assessment, that our institutional approach could be enhanced through more evaluation practitioner interaction and engagement.
 To address this, work is underway on a shared institutional plan on completed, ongoing and forthcoming evaluation to assist in sharing resources, good practice and learning.
 In future our intention is to complement this through the establishment of an Evaluation Working Group to provide a learning and reflective forum for evaluation practitioners across the University.
 We plan to set up an initial group in 2019-20 with it becoming fully operational by 2020-21.
 To further improve evaluation quality, this group will look to conduct or commission a meta-evaluation in 2021-22 to assess the strengths and weaknesses of our previous evaluations.
-We anticipate leveraging support from key partners such as AccessHE and Universities Alliance to further improve institutional evaluation quality.